Functional Programming in Python: When and How to Use It

 reduce() applies a function to the items in an iterable two at a time, progressively combining them to produce a single result.

-reduce() was once a built-in function in Python.
-Guido van Rossum apparently rather disliked reduce() and advocated for its removal from the language entirely.
+As you learned earlier, reduce() is no longer part of the core language but was once a built-in function.
+Apparently, Guido van Rossum—the creator of Python—rather disliked reduce() and advocated for its removal from the language entirely.
 Here’s what he had to say about it:

-As you’ve seen, map() and filter() remain built-in functions in Python. reduce() is no longer a built-in function, but it’s available for import from a standard library module, as you’ll see next.
+As you’ve seen, map() and filter() have remained in Python. reduce() is no longer a built-in function, but it’s still available for import from a standard-library module called functools.

 Python